edniaj/centralised_exchange/cpp_router/documentation/architecture.md

 Secondary server might not have exact same state.
 Race condition between different gateways - solve this

 ### MATCHING ENGINE
+--> PRODUCER WRITE BINARY ENCODED MESSAGE INTO RING BUFFER RINGBUFFER {seq_1: journal binary_encoded message
+seq_2: match order and execute db pipe command if needed
+seq_3: maybe stream new change to orderbook or something ? unsure - resolve this tmr }
 Receives binary encoded message --> MATCHES ORDERS -> ADD TO DATABSE OPERATION - UPDATE DB BY BATCHES -- MARKET DATA RING BUFFER --> RINGBUFFER{

                               seq1: write to publishing_data_array,
                               seq2: write data to market data buffer for streaming (figure out how to implement later) }

+we need to journal the binary encoded messages so that it can be replayed in SEQUENCE to reconstruct database !!
 1. FIX Gateway RingBuffer:
 [Receive FIX] -> RingBuffer {
     |-> Journal Handler (FIX audit)